flipbase/docs/api/stats.md

 # Stats API

-## Number videos submitted for single recorder instance by date
+## Total submitted videos for single recorder

-Returns total number of submitted videos for a single recorder instances, grouped by day.
+Returns total number of submitted videos for a single recorder instance, grouped by day.

 ****Request****